samcrow/xplm-sys/README.md

 # xplm-sys: Rust bindings for the X-Plane plugin SDK #

-This library provides Rust bindings to version 2.1 of the X-Plane plugin SDK.
+This library provides Rust bindings to the X-Plane plugin SDK.

-## Organization ##
+## SDK versions ##

-Functions are arranged into modules in a structure similar to the structure of the SDK header files.
+The X-Plane plugin SDK has three versions:

+* Version 1.0, supported by X-Plane 6.70 and up
+* Version 2.0, supported by X-Plane 9.00 and up
+* Version 2.1, supported by X-Plane 10.00 and up

+Each version adds a few new features.

+This crate has `xplm200` and `xplm210` features that enable version 2.0 and 2.1
+APIs.
+These features are enabled by default.

 ## Documentation ##

 The types and functions are documented on [the X-Plane plugin API website](http://www.xsquawkbox.net/xpsdk/mediawiki/Category:Documentation).

-## Compiling ##
+## Compiling and linking ##

 This library currently can be compiled on Mac OS, Linux, and Windows.

+On Mac OS and Windows, plugins must be dynamically linked with libraries that provide stub implementations of the SDK functions.
+This crate includes those libraries and tells Cargo to link them.

 ## License